The team behind the Railway Work, Life & Death project consists of:

 Craig Shaw, Administration Volunteer, National Railway Museum

-Craig is the key point of contact with NRM project volunteers, helping to arrange the work and ensure the logistics work as smoothly as possible.
-He has also been doing some of the data-checking, to ensure accuracy.
+Craig was the key point of contact with NRM project volunteers, helping to arrange the work and ensure the logistics work as smoothly as possible.
+He also undertook some of the data-checking, to ensure accuracy.